usaid-cs/yesterday-i-learned/random.md

 - "Spicy bois" originally only referred to fire ants.
 - 32-bit Windows, with [PAE](https://en.wikipedia.org/wiki/Physical_Address_Extension#Microsoft_Windows), definitely supported more than 4GB of RAM.
 Windows Server 2003 Enterprise went up to 64GB (which is 32-bit PAE's maximum).
 It was only the licensing and driver compatibility that capped XP at 4, and Windows 7 Starter at 2.
 - In 2016 after winning his 13th gold medal in an individual event, [Phelps overtook the record from Leonidas of Rhodes as the most decorated Olympian of any era.](https://www.nytimes.com/2016/08/12/sports/olympics/michael-phelps-200-im-ryan-lochte-leonidas.html)
-- Incels as a collective are dangerous not because they can't get laid, but because they express their frustration with not getting laid, and [their support groups become breeding ground for anger, resentment, and toxic ideas](https://www.reddit.com/r/OutOfTheLoop/comments/8h2c2i/what_are_incels_and_why_do_they_want_sex/dygklco/).
 - Both the [imperial horsepower (745.7W) and metric horsepower (735.5W)](https://en.wikipedia.org/wiki/Horsepower) can be approximated to 750W when buying a car.
 - Mechnical turks' ["suggested minimum wage"](https://www.reddit.com/r/mturk/wiki/index) is \$0.10 a minute, which is about half of actual minimum wage.
 - "If [interest rates go up](https://www.reddit.com/r/explainlikeimfive/comments/8hb7vi/eli5_argentina_increases_its_interest_rate_by_40/dyixn5b/) people get more money for saving it.
 They then don't spend it.
 This makes companies sad as less people buy their stuff,so they lower prices to invite them over.
 This lowers inflation."